MrRob0t404/Pulsd/README.md

 ### Author's Notes (Challenges)
 ---
 Postgresql decided to lock me out and I can't run psql commands.
 This problem took majority of my time solving.
-(still has yet to be solved)
+I had no knowledge of a cron-job prior to this and I had to do research on how to leverage Learning on how to leverage Eventbrites API